-The Tsar Bell, a masterpiece of the Russian casting technology of the XVIII century, stands on the stone base to the east of the Ivan-the-Great Bell-Tower.
-It was cast in 1733-1735 on the order of empress Anne Ioannovna by the casting-masters Ivan Motorin and his son Mikhail.
-Up till now the Tsar Bell is considered to be the biggest one in the world.
-It weights about 202 ton and is 6,14 meter high.
-Its diameter is 6,6 m.
+The Tsar Bell was cast in 1733-1735 on the order of Empress Anna Ioannovna by hereditary Muscovy casters and bell founders Ivan Motorin and his son Mikhail.
+Up till now, the Tsar Bell is considered to be the biggest one in the world.
+It weighs about 202 ton, it is 6.14 meter high and its diameter is 6.6 meters.

-In 1735, the Tsar Bell was finally cast.
+The Tsar Bell was finally cast in November 1735.
 However, it still remained in the moulding pit.
-In May, 1737, a terrible Troitskiy (Trinity) fire broke out in Moscow and spread to the Kremlin buildings.
-When the flames on the scarffolding around the bell were being extinguished, cold water fell on the bell itself.
-The difference in temperature caused it to crack, and a huge piece of 11,5 ton broke off.
+In May 1737, a terrible fire known as Troitsky broke out and spread to the Kremlin buildings.
+During the fire extinguishing, cold water fell on the bell itself.
+Temperature difference caused its crack, and a huge piece of 11.5 ton broke off.

-The Tsar Bell is decorated with bas-relief portraits of Tsar Alexey Mikhailovich and empress Anna Ioannovna, also adorned with vegetation ornament in the baroque style and images of saints, angels and inscriptions telling the story of the bell.
+The Tsar Bell is decorated with bas-relief portraits of Tsar Alexey Mikhailovich and Empress Anna Ioannovna; it is adorned both with floral ornament in the baroque style and images of saints, angels and inscriptions telling the story of the bell.